paulleeisme06/CruzHacks2025/README.md

 Team Members: Bodie, Luis, Paul, Judy
 Project Name: Spritz

-# Spritz – Affordable Alternatives to Luxury Fragrances
+# SpritzAI – Affordable Alternatives to Luxury Fragrances

 **Spritz** is a web application built to help users find affordable alternatives—or "dupes"—for high-end perfumes and colognes.
 Aimed at students, budget-conscious shoppers, and everyday consumers who love great scents without the luxury markup, the app uses AI and web scraping to deliver personalized recommendations.
 Users simply paste the URL of a luxury fragrance product into the app, and it returns similar-smelling, budget-friendly options along with images, detailed information, and database-generated comparisons.